cschwarz-stat-sfu-ca/SPAS/README.md

 less than or equal to the number of columns (s <= t).
 The conditional likelihood formulation of Plante et al (1998) is used to estimate the parameters.

+A good discussion
+of how to decide on pooling rows/columns is found in Schwarz and Taylor (1998).
+The *row.physical.pool* parameter allows you to choose between physical pooling of rows, or logical pooling of rows (the underlying data table is unchanged, but capture probabilities for the pooled rows are forced equal).
+It is not possible to do logical pooling of columns and only physical pooling is possible.
+See the help() function for details.

-Because the data are physically pooled prior to analysis, it is not yet possible to compare different poolings to see which is most appropriate - this is under active investigation.
-A good discussion of how to decide on pooling rows/columns is found in Schwarz and Taylor (1998).
+If the data are physically pooled prior to analysis, it is not possible to compare different poolings to see which is most appropriate using AIC or likelihood ratio tests.
+If you do logical pooling of rows, you can compare poolings using AIC or likelihood ratio methods.

 ## References
 Darroch, J. N. (1961).
 The two-sample capture-recapture census when tagging and sampling are stratified.
 Biometrika, 48, 241–260.